The France wine company JPM Owner “Jean-Pascal Noirault” Interview

 What is your favorite Japanese food?

-I like yakitori, okonomiyaki and oden.
-That’s my favorite food in Japan.
+I like yakitori, okonomiyaki, and oden.
+Those are my favorite foods in Japan.

 How about your favorite French food?

-MAGRET DE CANARD:”Magret” stands for duck breast raised to obtain foie gras.
-It goes well with red wine, and the more you chew, the more flavor spreads throughout your mouth.
+Magret de canard refers to duck breast from ducks raised for foie gras.
+It pairs wonderfully with red wine, and the more you chew, the richer the flavor becomes, spreading throughout your mouth.

 What did you do for fun as a child?

-I was a tennis player, so I used to play tennis with my friends a lot when I was 15 years old.
-And when I was younger, I also used to play soccer.
+I used to be a tennis player, so I often played tennis with my friends when I was about 15 years old.
+When I was younger, I also played soccer.

 What brought you to Japan?